senzing-garage/template-python/docs/development.md

 # template-python development

-The following instructions are used when modifying and building the Docker image.
+The following instructions are useful during development.

+**Note:** This has been tested on Linux and Darwin/macOS.
+It has not been tested on Windows.

 ## Prerequisites for development